openem-team/openem/tator_applets/fill_track_gaps/readme.md

 # Installation

 ## Applet
-Register this [applet](https://github.com/openem-team/openem/blob/master/tator_applets/fill_track_gaps/fill_track_gaps_applet.html)in Tator using the project settings page or via tator-py.
+Register this [applet](https://github.com/openem-team/openem/blob/master/tator_applets/fill_track_gaps/fill_track_gaps_applet.html) in Tator using the project settings page or via tator-py.

 The applet must be registered with the following categories:
 - annotator-menu